Book of Enos: Identity of Enos

-Given the issues that have been debated about how it could have been fully 179 years between the time when Lehi (and Nephi) left Jerusalem and when Enos "began to be old" (Enos 1:25) and was "soon" to "go to the place of [his] rest" (Enos 1:27), it is possible either that Jacob and Enos each lived to about 95 years of age, with Jacob fathering Enos late in life, or that Jacob had one son named Enos (as stated in Jacob 7:27) and yet that the Enos of the Book of Enos was another Enos altogether, perhaps, for example, a grandson or even great-grandson of Jacob.
-The identity of Enos of the Book of Enos is not necessarily established as the son of Jacob and grandson of Lehi and Sariah.
-Clearly, however, Enos's ancestry leads directly to Lehi and Sariah through Jacob.
+Given that it had been 179 years between the time when Lehi and Nephi left Jerusalem and when Enos "began to be old" and was "soon" to "go to the place of [his] rest", it is possible either that Jacob and Enos each lived to about 95 years of age, with Jacob fathering Enos late in life, or that Jacob had one son named Enos and that the Enos of the Book of Enos was another Enos altogether, perhaps a grandson or great-grandson of Jacob.
+However, Enos's ancestry clearly leads directly to Lehi and Sariah through Jacob.

 Summary of the Book of Enos

 This short book consists of a single chapter, relating Enos' conversion after praying all day and all night, following with his subsequent dialogue with the Lord.
 It also discusses the redemption of the Nephites and their enemies, the Lamanites, and contains prophecies of future Nephite and Lamanite generations.
 Additionally, it contains descriptions of the Lamanites.
 The style of Enos resembles that of Erich Auerbach in his Mimesis and that of Nephi, Enos's ancestor and the Book of Mormon's opening narrator.